sofathitesh/doconce/doc/demos/tutorial/html/_sources/tutorial.txt

 depending the argument that follows ``!bc``: ``cod`` gives Python (``code-block:: python`` in Sphinx syntax) and ``cppcod`` gives C++, but all such arguments can be customized both for Sphinx and LaTeX output.

-..
-Desired extension: sphinx can utilize a "pycod" or "c++cod"

-.. instruction as currently done in latex for ptex2tex and write

-.. out the right code block name accordingly.

 Google Code Wiki